M-o-a-T/moat/USAGE.rst

 count
 ~~~~~

-The number of transitions of a wire on the controller is mirrored to some DistKV entry.
+The number of transitions of a wire on the controller is mirrored to some MoaT-KV entry.

 * dest: the path to store the counter at.